JetBrains/intellij-plugins/Dart/ReadMe.txt

    repos have already been cloned you can just update both of them using 'get pull'.

-2. Start IntelliJ Ultimate, on Welcome screen click Configure | Project Defaults | Project Structure | SDKs, click [+] and add JDK.
+2. Start IntelliJ Ultimate, on Welcome screen click Configure | Project Defaults | Project Structure | SDKs, click [+] and add JDK 1.6.
 Add [JDK]/lib/tools.jar to the SDK Classpath if it is not there.
 Rename SDK to 'IDEA jdk'.
+   Click [+] to add one more JDK and provide path to JDK 1.8.
+Leave default name "1.8".
+Make sure it contains [JDK]/lib/tools.jar

 3. On Welcome screen click Configure | Settings (Preferences), look for Path Variables and add the following vars there:
    - IDEA_ULTIMATE_PLUGINS pointing to [IntelliJ IDEA Ultimate Installation]/Contents/plugins